RedHatGov/redhatgov.github.io/content/workshops/agile_integrations/lab08.md

 1. Open a browser tab and navigate to your SSO Location App.
 It should be a similar link to:
   - `http://www-userX.apps.ocp-ai.redhatgov.io/`.

-*Remember to replace the X your user number.*
+  - *Remember to replace the X your user number.*

+1. Navigate to the Locations Page

 1. Click the **Sign In** button.